monikamonu594-pixel/assignment-task/README.md

 # Furniture Ecom — React Native Take-home

-A React Native (RN 0.85) furniture e-commerce app built for the Round-2 technical assessment.
+A React Native furniture e-commerce application developed as part of a technical assessment.
 The app implements an intro splash, a product list with grid/list views, date-wise grouping, quick search, a product detail screen with a custom rating bar, deep linking, offline support and Redux Persist.